qubenix/guides/qubes-r4/whonix-14/bitcoin/indexed/1_joinmarket.md

 ```
 4. Save the file.

 ## VI.
-Finish
-The guide is complete.
+Final Notes

-Once `bitcoind` has finished syncing in the `bitcoind` VM you will be able to use JoinMarket's wallet from the `joinmarket` VM.
+- Once `bitcoind` has finished syncing in the `bitcoind` VM you will be able to use JoinMarket's wallet from the `joinmarket` VM.
 To learn more about using JoinMarket's wallet please see their [wiki](https://github.com/JoinMarket-Org/joinmarket/wiki).